Jadeng62/H2H-frontend/README.md

 This refactor uses [vite](https://vitejs.dev/guide/)

-**Note:** You will still need to manually go to your Firebase account and
+**Note:** You will still need to manually go to your Firebase account and:

 - create your firebase web app
 - set up and `Enable` authentication methods
   - Email/Password
   - Google
 - add the Firebase Firestore NoSQL database
-- change the rules in your Firestore DB to
+- change the `Rules` in your Firestore DB to

 ```js
 rules_version = '2';